PromoVPS promotionUp to −30% on selected plans — NVMe, Performance and Windows.

 Verify installation

-# Check that Nginx is installed nginx -v # Check that Nginx is running sudo systemctl status nginx
+1# Check that Nginx is installed 2nginx -v 3 4# Check that Nginx is running 5sudo systemctl status nginx

 If everything is correct, you should see active (running).